aiplanethub/supervised-learning-regression/linear-regression/539-Evaluating a Regression Model.md

 To find out what line is the best line (to find the values of m and b), we need to use a cost function.

-In ML, cost functions are used to estimate how badly models are performing.
+In ML, cost functions estimate how badly models are performing.

-Put simply, a cost function is a measure of how wrong the model is in terms of its ability to estimate the relationship between X and y.
+Put simply, a cost function measures how wrong the model is in terms of its ability to estimate the relationship between X and y.